BananaAcid/node-red-contrib-sysmessage/README.md

-# node-red-sysmessage
+# node-red-contrib-sysmessage

 This module provides a node for Node-RED to quickly show a message at the host system (OSX, Windows).

-It is distributed on NPM [node-red-sysmessage](https://www.npmjs.com/package/node-red-sysmessage).
+It is distributed on NPM [node-red-contrib-sysmessage](https://www.npmjs.com/package/node-red-contrib-sysmessage).

 ## Pre-requisites